radiant-rstats/docs/design/app/sampling.md

 The full list of 100 people is the `sampling frame`.
 Ideally, this is a comprehensive list of _all_ sampling units (e.g., customers or companies) in your target market.

 How do you determine the appropriate value for _n_?
-See the sample size tool in the `Design` menu.
+Use the sample size tools in the _Design_ menu.

 ### R > Report